John F. Henning

-John Francis "Jack" Henning (November 22, 1915 – June 4, 2009) was an American labor leader, civil servant, and a former U.S. ambassador to New Zealand (1967–1969) and under secretary of labor (1962–1967).
+John Francis "Jack" Henning (November 22, 1915 – June 4, 2009) was an American labor leader and civil servant who served as director of the California Department of Industrial Relations from 1959 to 1962, under secretary of labor from 1962 to 1967, U.S. ambassador to New Zealand from 1967 to 1969, and executive secretary-treasurer of the California Labor Federation from 1970 to 1996.
 Called "one of organized labor's greatest leaders" and "legendary" for his defense of labor, he is also credited with a significant role in the defense of minimum wage laws and civil rights.

 Biography

 John Francis Henning was born in San Francisco, California, in November 1915 to lower middle-class Irish American parents.
 His paternal grandfather, Thomas Henning, was born in Rathfriland, County Down, Northern Ireland.
 His maternal grandfather was a member of Teamsters Local 85, one of the oldest Teamsters locals in the West.
 His father was a plumber and charter member of the United Association of Journeymen Plumbers, Gas Fitters, Steam Fitters, and Steam Fitters' Helpers of the United States and Canada who lost his job during the anti-union drives after World War I for his work with the Association of Catholic Trade Unionists.

 After graduating with a bachelor's degree in English literature from Saint Mary's College of California, Henning took a position with the Association of Catholic Trade Unionists in San Francisco in 1938, and in 1949 began working for the California Labor Federation (CLF) (the official American Federation of Labor organization in California) as administrative assistant to the Executive Secretary-Treasurer.
 In 1970, the CLF elected him as Executive Secretary-Treasurer, a position he held until 1996.

 He was active in the Knights of the Red Branch, an Irish Catholic fraternal organization, in the 1940s, and a strong supporter of the Irish republicanism, the Irish Northern Aid Committee, and the Irish American Unity Conference.
 He also co-founded the Irish Literary and Historical Society in the 1945.

 From 1959 to 1962, Henning was director of the California Department of Industrial Relations.
 He served as Under Secretary of Labor in the U.S. Department of Labor from 1962 to 1967, where, as Nancy Pelosi noted in a 2000 tribute in Congressional Record, "he was instrumental [...] in preventing restaurants from counting tips as wages under minimum wage laws, and in encouraging the U.S. labor movement to take strong stands for civil rights."
-Henning also worked for civil rights during his term as regent of the University of California from 1989 to 1997, responding to apartheid in South Africa by attempting to divest the University's holdings there.
+Henning also worked for civil rights during his term as regent of the University of California from 1989 to 1997, responding to apartheid in South Africa by attempting to divest the university's holdings there.